You are offline.

-Information on construction activity is posted on the website typically a week in advance of the construction start.
+Information on construction activity is typically posted on the website typically a week in advance of the construction start.
 Updates to ongoing construction activities are usually made on Friday of each week as necessary; in cases of significant changes, updates are made immediately.

 Where can I find out about travel conditions on regional or county roads?

 NITTEC works in collaboration with emergency and transportation agencies to publish incidents and alerts in areas beyond the major highways–on county and local roads–only when there is an impact to traffic.
-This information can be seen by going to NITTEC’s traffic map and turning on the “Incidents and Alerts” icons from the map legend.
+This information can be seen by going to NITTEC’s traffic map and turning on the “Incidents and Alerts” icon from the map legend.

 Where can I find out what the current travel conditions are like during periods of inclement weather?

-Winter road condition information is available for state highways and interstate highways through the www.511NY website.
+Winter road condition information is available for state highways and interstate highways through the 511NY website.
 Select “Traffic and Transit Conditions Map” from the main menu; then select the “Winter Road Conditions” button.
 Conditions are updated at least every four hours during winter months and more frequently during storms.